 Notify IHA the completion of service pack installation – PHSA ( 1 min)

-Execute “Publisher_9.sql” script in publishing db. – BCCSS DBA
+Execute “Publisher_9.sql” script in publishing db. – BCCSS DBA (10 minutes) if the publication database is refreshed, it needs to set the publication database to replication mode and re-create the publication before running “Publisher_9.sql” (15 minutes)

-Recreate a snapshot (restart snapshot agent in replication monitor) – BCCSS DBA
+Recreate a snapshot (restart snapshot agent in replication monitor) – BCCSS DBA (20 minutes.
+It depends on the size of the corresponding publication.
+It may be longer )

-Execute “Publisher_11” in publishing db. – BCCSS DBA
+Execute “Publisher_11” in publishing db. – BCCSS DBA (10 minutes)